 A good turnout last night (Thursday).

-This week we worked on the fiddle yard, the bridge end scenery and the station board (five) track, wiring and platform installation.
-There are a few problems still to sort out with the three way points, but the problem with the double slips has been identified as half the blade travel of a standard point (switch) and it was decided that the solenoid point motors driving them should be replaced by servo motors.
+This week we worked on the fiddle yard, the general scenery and the station boards (four and five) track, wiring and platform installation.
+There are a few problems still to sort out with the three way points.
+The problem with the double slips has been identified as half the blade travel of a standard point (switch) and it was decided that the solenoid point motors driving them should be replaced by servo motors, work continued this week on the first double slip on board four.
 Servos should be able to cope with the smaller travel of the double slips and position indicators for Frog switching and mimic panel lamps can be handled electronically by the servo control board.
 This gets over the need for micro-switches.
 Six servo control boards have been purchased from the Model Electronic Railway Group (MERG) and assembled.
 Don has designed a method of mounting the servo motors to the Peco points, using Aluminium channel and has also constructed an eight way 12volt relay printed circuit board.
-The relays will be controlled by the servo position indicated by the servo control board and using a further MERG board to operate the relays to switch the frog polarity
+The relays will be controlled by the servo position indicated by the servo control board and using a further MERG board to operate the relays to switch the frog polarity.

 Chris has fitted DCC decoders to the two car Diesel Multiple Unit and a 0-6-0 3F tender engine, which were run on the layout.
 Peter has provided some photographs of the exhibition 2016, which are now on the exhibition page.